AG-Sawitzki/XenSegEval/README.md

 # or
 wget -q0- https://pixi.sh/install.sh | sh
 ```
-then run
+then change the directory and update the .lock file.
 ```
+cd XenSegEval
 pixi lock
 ```
-in the directory to update the packages.

 ### Dissect
 To install dissect-st run the following commads